Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State Players to Watch

-Hoggard posts a team-leading 5.9 assists per game.
-He is also averaging 12.5 points and 3.7 rebounds, shooting 41.3% from the field.
+Hoggard averages a team-best 5.9 assists per contest.
+He is also posting 12.5 points and 3.7 rebounds, shooting 41.3% from the floor.

-Joey Hauser leads his team in rebounds per game (7.1), and also puts up 14.3 points and 1.8 assists.
-At the other end, he posts 0.4 steals and 0.2 blocked shots.

-Walker leads his squad in both points (14.8) and assists (2.8) per game, and also puts up 2.5 rebounds.
-At the other end, he puts up 1.2 steals and 0.2 blocked shots.

 Kansas State Players to Watch

-Nowell is the Wildcats' top assist man (7.8 per game), and he puts up 17.1 points and 3.5 rebounds.
+Nowell is the Wildcats' top assist man (7.8 per game), and he averages 17.1 points and 3.5 rebounds.
 His assist average ranks him second in college basketball.

-Keyontae Johnson is the Wildcats' top scorer (17.5 points per game) and rebounder (7), and contributes 2.2 assists.
+Keyontae Johnson tops the Wildcats in scoring (17.5 points per game) and rebounding (7), and produces 2.2 assists.
+He also averages 1.1 steals and 0.2 blocked shots.

-The Wildcats receive 10.3 points, 5.8 rebounds and 1.1 assists per game from Nae'Qwan Tomlin.
+The Wildcats get 10.3 points, 5.8 rebounds and 1.1 assists per game from Nae'Qwan Tomlin.

-Desi Sills is averaging 8.8 points, 3.6 rebounds and 2.3 assists per game, making 44.7% of his shots from the floor.
+Desi Sills is putting up 8.8 points, 3.6 rebounds and 2.3 assists per contest, making 44.7% of his shots from the floor.

 Michigan State Top Performers (Last 10 Games)